Physical Commonsense Reasoning for Lower-Resourced Languages and Dialects: a Study on Basque: Data

 \section{Data}

 This study examines physical commonsense reasoning in Italian and Basque.
-We employed GITA \citep{pensa2024multi}, an Italian dataset derived from TRIP \citep{storks2019commonsense}, and generated a Basque adaptation.
+We employed GITA \citep{pensa2024multi}, an Italian dataset derived from TRIP \citep{storks2019commonsense}, and manually translated it into Basque.
 GITA was selected as the foundation dataset due to its manual construction by a professional linguist with explicit attention to semantic coherence.
 Additionally, whereas TRIP incorporates compound sentences, GITA consists exclusively of simple sentences.
 This structural simplification reduces linguistic complexity and potential subjectivity, thereby isolating physical reasoning capabilities from confounding syntactic factors during model evaluation.

 The following section introduces GITA and the process of its adaptation into both standard and dialectal Basque.